 - error message location (where it’s displayed on the record: at the top of the page or right under the field that has invalid data).

 When the staff of Everest FLP Ltd. surpassed the 100 people mark, the requests for paid time off started to become a mess.
-As per the company policy, employees are not allowed to request vacation time for more than 14 calendar days at once in PTO requests, therefore, there’s a need in a validation rule.
+As per the company policy, employees are not allowed to request vacation time for more than 14 calendar days at once in PTO requests, therefore, there’s a need for a validation rule.

 Step 1: Select your Object